 Ideally, you’ll both sign the contract and keep a copy for your own files, to show you both agreed to all the terms, but how often does that actually happen?
-I highly recommend using an e-signing service like HelloSign or RightSignature (I’m not an affiliate, just think these are great services — I use HelloSign for my own client contracts).
+We highly recommend using an e-signing service like HelloSign or RightSignature (I’m not an affiliate, just think these are great services — we use HelloSign for my own client contracts).

-I went from about 1 in 10 clients actually signing my client contracts to 100% signature rate when I started using an e-signing service.
+We went from about 1 in 10 clients actually signing my client contracts to 100% signature rate when we started using an e-signing service.

 Not up for creating your own contracts?
-I get that, and it’s exactly why I draft custom contracts for creative entrepreneurs — click here to contact me about your contract needs.
+We get that, and it’s exactly why we work one-on-one with online and creative entrepreneurs every day drafting custom contracts.

 New to business or not ready to invest in a custom contract?
 We also offer contract templates are a perfect fit if you’ve tried to write your own contract or borrowed one from a friend, but you’re not sure it includes all the right terms.
 You can customize our templates to the way you do business, and easily change them as your business grows.

 *Legal Road Map Sessions, Q&A calls, Individual Legal Projects, and Retainer Services are only available to businesses seeking advice on U.S. intellectual property issues; businesses seeking advice on online business, technology, and e-commerce issues; and businesses located or registered in Tennessee seeking advice on local business law matters.
 Autumn Witt Boyd is licensed to practice law in Tennessee and other attorneys who work with our firm may be licensed in other states.

 Our firm does not work on any patent law matters.

 5 Terms Every Contract Must Include

 You'll also receive our top legal resources for online & creative entrepreneurs